tplinderoth/ngsQC/readCleaner/README.md

 ## External program dependencies

-readCleaner relies on some external program to be installed and in the user's PATH.
+readCleaner relies on some external programs to be installed and in the user's PATH.
 The following programs as well as the versions that readCleaner has been tested with follow.
-The name enclosed in [ ] is what the name of the binary that readCleaner looks for.
+The name enclosed in [ ] is the name of the binary that readCleaner looks for.
+Since supplying the full path to the trimmomatic jar it is the only program that does not have to be in the user's PATH.

 * super_deduper v 2.0 [super_deduper]
 * cutadapt v 1.18 [cutadapt]
 * PEAR v 0.9.10 [pear]
 * bowtie 2 v 2.3.4.1 [bowtie2]
 * trimmomatic v 0.36 [full path to trimmomatic jar file, e.g. /usr/local/src/trimmomatic-0.36/dist/jar/trimmomatic-0.36.jar]
-* FastQC v 0.11.4 [fastqc] (this is optional, as it required only for post-filtering quality evaluation)
+* FastQC v 0.11.4 [fastqc] (this is optional as it is required only for post-filtering quality evaluation)

 ## Usage